-The most radical turn de Haan made was in Palestine when he changed color from zionist to orthodox Jew.
-What he rejected in zionism was its nationalism and disregard of all other interests.
-The male macho attitudes and heterosexual demands of zionists must have been anathema to him.
-The orthodox did not pursue a Jewish state in the modern sense, a geographical area with boundaries and an army, for them the Jews were in the first place a religious community, a brotherhood instead of a nation of citizens.
-According to de Haan the zionists should not follow the examples of other nationalisms that were exclusive and possesive and always negated, even destroyed the other.
-Apparently the orthodox Jews were in those times less judgmental on his affairs with Arab boys than the zionists as long as he kept them secret.
-They had lived for ages in Jerusalem among Muslim Arabs and Turks and orthodox Greeks who had probably fewer qualms about boy love and sexual affairs based in inequality.
+The most radical turn de Haan made was in Palestine when he transformed from Zionist to orthodox Jew.
+What he rejected in Zionism was its nationalism and disregard of all other interests.
+The male macho attitudes and heterosexual demands of Zionists must have been anathema to him.
+The orthodox did not pursue a Jewish state in the modern sense, a geographical area with boundaries and an army.
+Rather, for them the Jews were in the first place a religious community, a brotherhood instead of a nation of citizens.
+According to de Haan the Zionists should not follow the examples of other nationalisms that were exclusive, possessive, always negated and even destroyed the other.
+Apparently the orthodox Jews were in those times less judgmental on his affairs with Arab boys than the Zionists as long as he kept them secret.
+They had lived for ages in Jerusalem among Muslim Arabs and Turks and orthodox Greeks who probably had fewer qualms about boy love and sexual affairs based in inequality.
 This neglect of his pederasty was made easier because de Haan expressed his love for Arab boys in poems and articles in Dutch that were published in Holland - far away from the hotbed of Jerusalem.